 Please note: this information is for graduate students in the Division of the Humanities.
 All other students should refer to the University Registrar or their respective school or program.

 International students receiving any terminal degree should inform the Office of International Affairs.
 If you fail to notify OIA, this could have serious consequences if you want to visit, study, or work in the U.S. in the future.

 Degree applications are valid only for the quarter in which they are made.
 If you are unable to graduate by the end of that quarter, you will need to reapply.
 If you need to withdraw your degree application, contact the Dean of Students Office by 4:30 PM (CST) by Friday of the fifth week of the quarter.
-Applications withdrawn after this deadline will be subject to a $50 fee.
+Applications withdrawn after this deadline will be subject to a $65 fee.